What is a Patient Information Leaflet and why is it useful?

-- other types of fistulae (an abnormal connection between different organs in the body or from an organ to the skin and an underlying structure such as throat and windpipe).
-Symptoms would depend on where the fistula is located.
+- other types of fistulae (an abnormal connection between different organs in the body or between the skin and an underlying structure such as throat and windpipe).
+Symptoms depend on where the fistula is located.
 Talk to your doctor if you experience any new or unsual symptoms such as coughing when swallowing.

 - Keep this medicine out of the sight and reach of children.

 - Do not use this medicine after the expiry date which is stated on the carton and on each blister after ‘EXP’.
 The expiry date refers to the last day of that month.

 - Do not store above 25°C. Store in the original blister in order to protect from moisture.

 - Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

 - LENVIMA 4 mg hard capsules: - Each hard capsule contains 4 mg of lenvatinib (as mesilate).

 - LENVIMA 10 mg hard capsules: - Each hard capsule contains 10 mg of lenvatinib (as mesilate).